agilesix/shai-hulud-response/MANUAL_RUN.md

 Get-Content $env:TEMP\shai-hulud-scanner.lock
 ```

+---

-## Local Testing Mode (No Webhook/Google Sheets)
+## Option B: Local Testing Mode (No Webhook/Google Sheets)

-For local testing without needing the secret or webhook access, you can modify the scripts to output results to the console instead of sending to Google Sheets.
+For local testing without needing the secret or webhook access, modify the scripts to output results to the console instead of sending to Google Sheets.

 ### macOS - Local Testing Mode